kubedb/docs/docs/guides/mariadb/migration/databaseMigration.md

 `--from-file=tls.key=$CERT_PATH/tls.key` <br>
 to the command above.

 Now create an `AppBinding` with the necessary information.
-The Migrator operator reads the source MariaDB connection information from this AppBinding CR.
+The courier operator reads the source MariaDB connection information from this AppBinding CR.
 Use the following YAML to create your AppBinding:

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1